JiayingLiJenny/Kaggle/Customers_Segment/README.md

 # CUSTOMERS SEGMENT
-## Machine Learning
+## Machine Learning（Unsupervised Learning）
-## Unsupervised Learning

 ## Project Overview
 In this project I will apply unsupervised learning techniques on product spending data collected for customers of a wholesale distributor in Lisbon, Portugal to identify customer segments hidden in the data.
-You will first explore the data by selecting a small subset to sample and determine if any product categories highly correlate with one another.
-Afterwards, I will preprocess the data by scaling each product category and then identifying (and removing) unwanted outliers.
+I will first explore the data by selecting a small subset to sample and determine if any product categories highly correlate with one another.
+Afterwards, I will preprocess the data by scaling each product category and then identifying and removing unwanted outliers.
 With the good, clean customer spending data, I will apply PCA transformations to the data and implement clustering algorithms to segment the transformed customer data.
 Finally, comparing the segmentation found and considering ways this information could assist the wholesale distributor with future service changes.

 ## Project Highlights
 This project is designed with unsupervised learning and work towards developing conclusions for a potential client on a real-world dataset.